Skip To Main Content

 Additional Indigenous Teachings Schoology Course - PowerSchool Course #: 53320 Section #: 90318 This course will provide 2 clock hours in Cultural Proficiency (P6 - American Indian Students).

 Land Acknowledgement Guidance Creating statements to acknowledge the ancestral homelands of Indigenous people has gained popularity.
 When creating a statement, remember to include a "call to action."
-For more information, please review the material from the Native Governance Center.
+For more information, please review the material from the Native Governance Center or here.